sumukhpshetty25/Volume-hand-control/README.md

 cd Volume-hand-control
 ```
 Run the main script
+> 🔊 Move your thumb and index finger closer or farther apart to control the system volume.

 ## ✨ How It Works
 MediaPipe detects your hand and provides 21 landmark points.